VernitaJ/car_simulation/README.md

 To clone the project use the guide in the following link [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

-If you installed the SMCE correctly you will be within the godot folder.
+If you installed the SMCE correctly, wou would find a godot folder in your %appdata% directory.
 Godot\app_userdata\SMCE\mods here you will paste in the mods from the project.

 From the root folder go to group-02\godot-resources\mods in these folders you will find pck files.
 Copy them and paste them within the mods folder in SMCE.